 CHILDS PLAY 3

 Amid the Chucky series, Child's Play 3 is usually regarded as the worst of the series.
-The film was quickly produced on the tail of Child's Play 2 indeed, went into production before Child's Play 2 was even released in theatres.
-The film attained a certain notoriety in that it supposedly inspired two ten-year-old boys Robert Thompson and James Venables to murder two-year-old James Bulger in Merseyside, England in 1993.
-The film was claimed to be the last one sitting in the Venables home VCR and it was naturally theorised by the moral kneejerk elements of society that this directly inspired the boys to replicate the crimes.
+The film was quickly made on the tail of Child's Play 2 indeed, went into production before Child's Play 2 was even released in theatres.
+The film attained a certain notoriety in 1993 in that it was to have inspired two ten-year-old boys Robert Thompson and James Venables to murder two-year-old James Bulger in Merseyside, England.
+The film was claimed to be the last one sitting in the Venables home VCR and it was theorised by the moral kneejerk elements of society that this directly inspired the boys to replicate the crimes.
 (Later investigation showed that Venables father rented the film some months prior to the crime).
 This resulted in calls for the films banning, although these were not widely heeded.
 In 1996, the films ending up on tv schedules led to a call for its banning from no less than the floor of New Zealand Parliament.

 One of the plus aspects of Child's Play 3 is that it conducts an accurate-seeming depiction of the brutality of life at a military academy.
 One isnt particularly sure why the series went to film at a military academy (an actual one in fact the Kemper Military School in Missouri).
 The mindset of petty rule-keeping, authoritarian bullying and harsh discipline seems convincingly depicted.
 There are some fine little pieces of mise-en-scene here the introduction of the bullying Travis Fine and his games of petty humiliation with recruits such as Dean Jacobsen and the novice Justin Whalin, the defiance on the parade ground from Perrey Reeves.